 A. Phase I - Two written assessments are taken at the end of each semester.
 There is an additional Objective Structured Clinical Exam (OSCE) at the end of the first year and at the end of Phase I (ie during January of the final Phase I semester).

-Phase II - OSCE written paper, and Extended Matching Questions (EMQ) in March of the 4th year.
+Phase II - OSCE Single Best Answer (SBA) and written paper in March of the fourth year.
 Final Examination in March of the Final Year (OSCE and written paper).

 A. No, but hospital accommodation is provided for students free of charge for the duration of their attachment.
 Students can therefore stay on site for the whole of the placement and only need to make the return journey once.

 A. Students must be 18 years old by 1 October of their entry year.
 This is due to patient contact from Semester 1.

 Applicants who will be not be 18 years old by the above date may still apply and we will consider their application in the normal way.
 However, we will ask such applicants to defer starting until our age requirement has been met.

 A. Applications for entry in September 2014 must be submitted between 1 September 2013 and 15 October 2013.
 All applications must be made through the Universities and Colleges Admissions Service (UCAS)